-The goal of Study P01 was to establish a dose that could both be safely administered to pediatric patients and cause a clear rise in growth hormone concentration in subjects ultimately diagnosed as not having GHD.
+The goal of Study P01 was to establish a dose that could both be safely administered to pediatric patients and induce a clear rise in growth hormone concentration in subjects ultimately diagnosed as not having GHD.

 Study P01 was an international, multicenter study conducted in Hungary, Poland, Ukraine, Serbia, Belarus, and Russia.
 In three cohorts comprising 8 subjects each, macimorelin doses of 0.25, 0.5 and 1.0 mg/kg body weight were investigated.
 In accordance with the study protocol, all enrolled patients completed four study visits after successful completion of the screening period.
 At Visit 1 and Visit 3, a provocative GH stimulation test was conducted according to the study sites’ local practices.
 At Visit 2, the macimorelin test was performed: following the oral administration of the macimorelin solution, blood samples were taken at predefined times for PK/PD assessment.
 Visit 4 was a safety follow-up visit at study end.

 The completed study included 24 subjects aged 4 to 15 years.
 In the subjects who completed the study in accordance with the protocol, macimorelin demonstrated an excellent safety and tolerability profile.
-There were 88 adverse events (“AE”) reported in 23 subjects, none of which was assessed by the investigator as related to macimorelin.
+There were 88 adverse events (“AE”) reported in 23 subjects, none was assessed by the investigator as related to macimorelin.
 The majority of AEs (approximately 70%) were expected side effects related to the hypoglycemia introduced by the Insulin Tolerance Test.
 No significant changes in ECG parameters and safety laboratory values were noted in any of the three dosing cohorts.

 The pharmacokinetic and pharmacodynamic profile of macimorelin proved to be in the expected range and comparable to data in adults.